DonnavanStaddon/FlaskNoSQLMilestoneProject3/README.md

 https://chatdays-d81d3a7354ce.herokuapp.com/

 ## Project Goals
-The primary goal of Chat Days is for peple to discuss any topic thats been chosen by the admin in the future the Admin will not be the only one to create topics
+The primary goal of Chat Days is for a user to discuss any topic thats been chosen by the admin.
+In the future the any one will be able to create a topic

-## Experiance Admin privileges
+## "Experience Admin privileges"
 ### To manager and add categories you need to login as admin the login details are below

 ### Login as an Admin